GideonBrimleaf/GideonBrimleaf.github.io/_drafts/2020-07-14-passing-props-to-protected-react-components.md

 export default PrivateRoute
 </pre>

-So this is a function, which takes in our component that we want to render, checks the context we made to see if the user is authenticated and returns a React Router Route component with our component we want to render in.
+So this is a function, which takes in our component that we want to render, checks the context we made to see if the user is authenticated and returns a React Router <span class="code-snippet">Route</span> component with our component we want to render in.
 What we need to do is add an additional argument to this function which represents the props we need to pass to our component, then we can make sure our component we want to render can access those props:

 <span class="font-weight-bold">*src/components/PrivateRoute.js*</span>